jina-ai/discoart/README.md

     replicas: 3  # change this if you have larger VRAM
 ```

+Here `replicas: 3` says spawning three DiscoArt instances, `CUDA_VISIBLE_DEVICES: RR0:3` makes sure they use the first three GPUs in a round-robin fashion.

 Name it as `myflow.yml` and then run `python -m discoart.serve myflow.yml` again.

 ### Customization